Thai Peanut Chicken Wraps: Easy Recipe Packed with Flavor

 Chicken That Doesn’t Suck

-The chicken in these Thai peanut chicken wraps isn’t just thrown in there.
+The chicken in these Thai peanut wraps isn’t just thrown in there.
 We season it with garlic and ginger and a splash of soy sauce while it cooks.
 Takes like two extra minutes but makes a huge difference.

 You can use leftover chicken.
 Rotisserie chicken from the store.
 Whatever.
 As long as it’s got some flavor.